Ralph Backstrom: Playing career

 Backstrom played junior hockey from 1954 to 1958, with the Montreal Junior Canadiens, which relocated and was renamed the Ottawa-Hull Canadiens in 1956.
 He was captain of the team that won the George Richardson Memorial Trophy in 1957 and the Memorial Cup in 1958.

 As a professional, Backstrom joined the Montreal Canadiens for the 1958–59 season and was selected the NHL's top rookie, receiving the Calder Memorial Trophy.
 He played in Montreal for 12 full seasons, winning six Stanley Cups and appearing in six National Hockey League All-Star Games (1958, 1959, 1960, 1962, 1965, 1967).
 After the 1969–70 season, Backstrom requested a trade and talked about retiring.
 He reported to training camp, but left the team just before the season opened.
 After returning to the Canadiens, Backstrom spent most of his time on the bench until being traded to the Los Angeles Kings in January 1971.
+With Los Angeles he scored 14 goals in 33 games, enabling the Kings to avoid last place by finishing ahead of the California Golden Seals.
+Since the Seals' first draft pick had been traded to the Canadiens, this enabled the Canadiens to draft first and acquire superstar Guy Lafleur as a reward for sending Backstrom to the Kings.
 Just over two years later, he was traded to the Chicago Black Hawks for Dan Maloney and finished the 1972–73 season there.

 Backstrom then jumped to the World Hockey Association and joined the Chicago Cougars, where he played for two years, and later became a part-owner of the team.
 In his first season, he led the Cougars in scoring with 33 goals and 83 points in 70 games.
+The team finished 4th in the Eastern Division but in the 1974 WHA playoffs, the Cougars came alive and advanced to the Avco Cup Finals, where they lost to the Houston Aeros in four games.
+Backstrom tied three other players for most points in the postseason with 14 while having five goals to finish 2nd among all skaters in points with 19.
 He also represented Canada at the 1974 Summit Series on an all-star team of Canadian WHA players.
 His offensive production dropped sharply in 1974–75 and at the end of the season the new Denver Spurs selected Backstrom in the WHA's expansion draft.
 Backstrom was the team's top scorer, but the franchise struggled, and a move to Ottawa—where the team was renamed the Ottawa Civics—did not help.
 The franchise ceased operations 41 games into the season.
 Backstrom finished the season with the New England Whalers, scoring 35 goals and 83 points over the year.
 He played one more year with New England and retired in 1977.
 He would have turned 40 before the start of the next season.
 Through his professional career, Backstrom had seven 20-goal seasons in the NHL and two 30-goal seasons in the WHA.